-Bee Brook Loop is a 2.1 mile lightly trafficked loop trail located near Washington Depot, CT that features a river.
+Bee Brook Loop is a 2.1 mile lightly trafficked loop trail located near Washington Depot, Connecticut that features a river.
 The trail is rated as moderate and primarily used for hiking, walking, and horses.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash